بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 Also, appealing to the Bible’s claims about the disciples clearly does not prove anything.
 Rather, perhaps the simplest and best answer to the fraud theory (and also the credulity theory) is that it was not the disciples who lied or were credulous, but those that came after them.
 The only sources for the resurrection theory (and indeed the entire saga of Jesus’ life and teachings) in the New Testament are the writings of Paul (a man who never met Jesus – aside from his alleged encounter on the road to Damascus), and anonymous books that were only attributed to the disciples or their students by later Christians.
 This is why it was stated above that Brown was right to oppose the fraud theory, but for all the wrong reasons.
-We simply don’t even know what the disciples actually believed, since we don’t have their actual first-hand testimonies, but rather only second-hand (or even third-hand) versions written by anonymous writers.
+We simply don’t even know what the disciples actually believed, since we don’t have their actual firsthand testimonies, but rather only secondhand (or even thirdhand) versions written by anonymous writers.
 Even Brown himself acknowledged this in his other works.
 When discussing the issue in an earlier work, Brown was abundantly clear on the authorship of the Gospels.
-When discussing the authorship of the Gospel of Matthew and the Gospel of John, Brown admitted that:
+For example, when discussing the authorship of the Gospel of Matthew and the Gospel of John, Brown admitted that:

 “…in all likelihood neither the Gospel of Matthew nor the Gospel of John was actually written by the apostle whose name it bears – a position held by almost all the major Catholic commentators today.”